2015–16 Nepal blockade: Attacks on Nepali media

 In spite of an apparent agreement hashed out between India and Nepal, Madhesis stated their demands were still not met.

 Madhesi protesters have stepped up attacks against Nepali media outlets, with a Kathmandu Post media van torched on 28 December.
 India has also been stepping up its control of information in late December, with Sashastra Seema Bal wanting to install radio stations along the border.
 In Nepal there is the view that the Madhesi protestors are being used as a proxy for Indian actions.

 Resolution

 India and Nepal seemed to have worked out their differences with passage of a constitutional amendment by Nepal, but Madhesi leaders remained defiant, along with other movements of separatists/autonomists.
 Nevertheless, Madhesis were the only movement with state support from India, but prominent Madhesi leader, Mahato, has backed down as of 4 February 2016.

 On 29 March 2016, panic buying caused by worries about another fuel blockade hit Kathmandu, where long lines of motorists formed.
 The prime minister had just returned from a visit to China with a number of agreements signed that will reduce long term dependence on India.
 Nepal Oil Corporation reported normal fuel shipments but, even one and a half months after the embargo was lifted, domestic diesel and cooking gas deliveries have not returned to normal.

 Nepalese opinions

+The Nepal government has accused India of unofficially backing this protest by slowing or stopping traffic from crossing the border into Nepal completely.
+However, India has maintained that Nepal's failure to draft an inclusive Constitution is responsible for the unrest.
+It has also been pointed out by India that the "blockade" is taking place on Nepal's side of the border, where protestors have attacked Indian drivers who were trying to transport food and facilitate trade between the two neighbors.